Parabolic Deligne-Lusztig varieties: Basic results on Garside families

-We have the following property \begin{proposition} Assume that $\cC$ has a Garside family $\cS$ and has no non-trivial invertible morphisms.
-Left $F$ be a Garside automorphism of $\cC$.
+\begin{proposition}[{\cite[VII 4.4]{Livre}}] Assume that the cancellative category $\cC$ has a Garside family $\cS$ and has no non-trivial invertible morphisms.
+Let $F$ be an automorphism of $\cC$ preserving $\cS$.
 Then the subcategory of fixed objects and morphisms $\cC^F$ has a Garside family which consists of the fixed points $\cS^F$. \end{proposition}